-I’ve babysat a chubby kitty named, Balou, in the slightly grungy 11th Arrondissement.
+I’ve booked an AirBnB and babysat a chubby kitty named, Balou, in the slightly grungy 11th Arrondissement.
 Then, I’ve stayed a few times in the chic 1st Arrondissement near the Champs Elysees, where a glass of Meursault will set you back $40!

 I’ve chosen cheaper digs in the 5th by the Sorbonne University buzzing with college students, and I’ve stayed a few times out by the Charles de Gaulle Airport.
 Why?
 Because it was free!
 The airport is decent if you’re flying out early, but it is a ‘schlep’ to town if you want to stay out late.

 Why the best arrondissement in Paris is the 6th